 The CDC is tracking possible adverse reactions in early recipients through its V-safe app.
-The agency initially announced that it would follow these patients for six weeks, but has since said it will check in on them at three months, six months and one year after receiving the vaccine.
-See why MedShadow is insisting that the group extend the collection to all vaccine recipients indefinitely.
+The agency initially announced that it would follow these patients for six weeks but has since said it will check in on them at three months, six months and one year after receiving the vaccine.
+Individuals can also report adverse effects through VAERS, the government’s vaccine adverse event reporting system.

 Who has been tested for the vaccine?

-Both vaccines have been approved for adults.
-While Moderna’s and Johnson & Johnson’s vaccines have the okay for patients 18 and older, Pfizer’s trial included a small number (163) of 16- and 17-year-olds and has been recommended for patients 16 and older.
+The vaccines have been authorized for adults.
+While Moderna’s and Johnson & Johnson’s vaccines have the okay for patients 18 and older, Pfizer’s original trial included a small number (163) of 16- and 17-year-olds and has been recommended for patients 16 and older.
 On March 31, the company announced that the vaccine was safe and effective for patients 12-15 years old, and it received emergency use authorization for these patients shortly after.

 The vaccines were effective in both men and women, regardless of weight or race.
 While Pfizer’s vaccine appears to be just as effective in older patients (65 and older) as in younger ones, Moderna’s vaccine offered slightly less protection (86% compared to 96%) in older patients versus younger ones.